zaheerabbas1234/markscalculator/README.md

+Exercise 4:
+Module name :Implementation of CICD with Java and open source stack Configure the web application and Version control using Git using Git commands and version control operations.

 Grade Generator Web Application
 Overview
 The Grade Generator is a simple web application that allows users to input their marks in three programming languages: Java, Python, and C. The application calculates the total and average marks based on the input provided.
 It is designed to be user-friendly and provides immediate feedback on the user's input.